Algerians in France: Migration

 In the 1950s, the French government began encouraging Algerian migration, as a result of pressure from businesses.
 This pressure was partly caused by the lack of workers in post-WWII France (Germain 23).
 In December 1958, they instituted the Social Action Fund, which supported African immigrants by allocating 500 million Francs towards Maghrebi immigrant shelters and housing.
-However, the situation these immigrants in were still unpleasant as a result of their employers, who took them as indentured servants.
+However, the situation these immigrants were in was still unpleasant as a result of their employers, who took them as indentured servants.
 Thus, they were paid low wages and given little government aid compared to other workers.
 Ultimately, many of them were deported back to Africa.
 However, by the late 1950s, France's intake of Algerian migrants began to outnumber those being deported, resulting in a sharp uptick in the French Algerian population.

 In the 1960s, Algerians continued to attempt to immigrate to France.
 Many of these people obtained three month work visas, reflecting their intent to work in France for a short time period before returning home.
 However, the French government viewed this is as a hostile move, assuming that these immigrants intended to stay in the country permanently.
 Thus, the government continued to regularly deport Algerians.
 They were required to have a French address to remain in the country, which most Algerian immigrants did have.
 However, officials simply didn't believe the authenticity of their identification and paperwork; thus, in the 1960s, the French government deported 5–8% of African immigrants.
 By 1968, there were 40,000 Africans in France.

-Causes of Migration
+Causes of migration

 The migratory movement of Maghrebis into France is generally attributed to push factors.
 There was little opportunity to move freely throughout society in Algeria, so many were motivated to migrate to France for a better life.
 The presence of a post-colonial economic opportunity gap when Algeria was freed after the Algerian War also contributed to the increase of Algerian immigrants.
-Additionally, some Maghrebis migrated to France because they would have more political freedom to protest French suppression in Algeria than they would in their Home Country.
+Additionally, some Maghrebis migrated to France because they would have more political freedom to protest French suppression in Algeria than they would in their home country.